ArashDaneshvar/Depth-Camera-D435i/README.md

-# Depth-Camera-D435i
+# The Ultimate Guide to Intel RealSense D435i

-## Project Overview
+## Overview

-In this project, I use the **Intel RealSense D435i** depth camera to explore how to capture and process depth and color data on different platforms.
+In this Repo, I explain **"D435i Camera: Everything You Need to Know"** and explore how to capture and process depth and color data on different platforms.

 The main goals of the project are to: